course description and goals

 • Have the basic tools of visual literacy, including an ability to analyze a work's subject matter and form to understand and articulate not only what images communicate, but also how they communicate their meanings.

-The text for this class is Marilyn Stokstad's Art History Portable, fourth edition, Books 4 (14th-17th centuries) and 6 (18th-21st centuries), or Stokstad's Art History vol. II (either fifth or sixth edition will be fine).
-Here is my recommended study regimen for the class:
+The text for this class is Marilyn Stokstad's Art History vol. II (either fifth or sixth edition will be fine).
+Here is my recommended strategy for succeeding in this course:

 • Over the weekend: do the assigned readings in Stokstad for the upcoming week.